HPH-Fabrication-Addins/cinx-api-docs/source/includes/_project-items.md

 ### API Endpoint - Create or Modify a New Project Item

 <aside class="warning">
-Please use teh Modify Project API call to create or modify a project item.
+Please use the Modify Project API call to create or modify a project item.
 Documentation for this API Endpoint can be found under the **Projects** menu option.
 </aside>